snipsco/snips-jeedom-plugin/README.md

 # Objectives
 To be able to use all your Jeedom devices by using voice!
 And, we should let you done this in a simple way!

+# To do list
+- [ ] Allow use binary remapping in the scenario
+- [ ] Configurable for passing tags for each intent
+- [x] Configurable for snips variables (Beta)

 # Installation (As a developer)

 ## Step 1.
 Download plugin